How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 You can subscribe and cancel your subscription online or within the app you used to purchase .
 If you have a German bank account (or one with an IBAN) you can subscribe via the Deutsche Bahn website (if you don’t, keep reading).

 You can subscribe in person in Germany at a train station but only if you have a German bank account/IBAN.
-And you still have to purchase by the 20th of the month to use the following month (UPDATE: it looks like this is no longer a requirement).
 So the majority of travelers will want to subscribe before landing in Germany.
+Don’t waste time getting this ticket in Germany, get it before you leave for your trip.

 How Can I Buy The Deutschland-Ticket If I Don’t Have A German Bank Account?

 At present, you can create a Wise account and use that to have each month’s payment transfered from your personal bank account.
-If you use Wise, you can purchase your ticket via Deutche Bahn.
+If you use Wise, you can purchase your ticket via Deutche Bahn/DB Navigator app.

 Another option is to purchase the ticket through a local public transportation system’s app that allows purchases via credit card or PayPal, such as Rheinbahn.
 Since the ticket is valid all over Germany, it doesn’t matter where you purchase it.